Fulbright UK Summer Institutes

 - University of Bristol Summer Institute

 Most costs are covered by the Summer Institutes program.
 They include round-trip airfare, tuition and fees at the host university, accommodation and meals and a small daily allowance.

 Application process: online form sent via email to: UKSummerInstitutes@fulbright.

 - Personal statement (500-word maximum)

 - Letters of reference (2) submitted online (applicants should direct their references to the webpage of their selected institute to access the online reference letter form)

 Faculty representative: Keith Raether

-Announcement date: Typically, interviewees are notified within ten working days of the telephone interview.
+Announcement date: Typically, applicants are notified within 10 working days of the phone interview.